-Below are five sample algorithms that will calculate the CRC of a CFA635 packet.
+Below are seven sample algorithms that will calculate the CRC of a CFA635 packet.
 Some of the algorithms were contributed by forum members and originally written for the CFA631.
-The CRC used in the CFA635 is the same one that is used in IrDA, which came from PPP, which to at least some extent seems to be related to a CCITT (ref: Network Working Group Request for Comments: 1171) standard.
+The CRC used in the CFA635 is the same one that is used in IrDA, which came from PPP, which seems to be related to a CCITT (ref: Network Working Group Request for Comments: 1171) standard.
 At that point, the trail was getting a bit cold and diverged into several referenced articles and papers, dating back to 1983.